Waboodoo/HTTP-Shortcuts/docs/variables.md

 It is also possible to change the value of a static variable programmatically before or after a shortcut runs, e.g., to store parts of a HTTP response into it.
 See the [Scripting](scripting.md#variables) documentation for more details.

-<a name="toggle"></a>
-### Toggle

-The *toggle* type consists of a list of values.
-Every time it is used it resolves to the next value in the list.
-When the last value is reached it starts again from the first.

 <a name="multiple-choice"></a>
 ### Multiple-Choice